 Investment Securities.
 The Bank records investment securities on trade date.
-The Bank carries investment securities for which it has both the ability and intent to hold to maturity (held-to-maturity securities) at cost, adjusted for the amortization of premiums and accretion of discounts using the level-yield method.
+The Bank carries investment securities for which it has both the ability and intent to hold to maturity (held-to-maturity securities) at cost, adjusted for the amortization of premiums and accretion of discounts.
 The carrying amount of held-to-maturity securities is further adjusted for any other-than-temporary impairment charges that were recorded on or before December 31, 2019, as described below.